MTSyntho/GD-Engine/README.md

 https://www.youtube.com/watch?v=s518r1xMtI0

 Yay!
 You read all this useless information!
 Just wanna say will have a bit or alot more feature than the original FNF already has.
+To open this you require the latest version of GDevelop 5, when in GD5 open the game.json file.

 That is all I have to say, just wait for the release so you can play it.